 Or how about taking up volunteering?
 At Christmas charities and organisations need extra help; if you’ve never tried it before, volunteering can be a great way to meet a new circle of friends as well as help boost self-esteem.
-The National Trust relies heavily on volunteers to help run their properties and shops, but there is a huge amount of different opportunities available across the country, from soup kitchens to befriending.
+The National Trust relies heavily on volunteers to help run their properties and shops, but there is a huge amount of different opportunities available across the country, from food banks to befriending.

 How to make new friends